highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/03.assignment-clients/01.baking/docs.md

 If you decide to upload an avatar to the asset server, here are some points to keep in mind before baking the avatar:

 * When you bake the .fbx file of an avatar (.fst) that has a texdir, the textures for the baked avatar will fail to load.
 To load the avatar with its textures, you can either:
-  * Not bake the avatar by unchecking the box "Use baked (optimized) version" in the Asset Browser.
+  * Not bake the avatar by unchecking the box "Use baked version" in the Asset Browser.
   * Embed the textures in the avatar's .fbx file, ensure that the .fst file doesn't contain the texdir, and then upload it to the asset server for baking.